simongarton/AdventOfCode/readme.md

 ## 2023

+### Day 6: Wait for it

+Phew, a slightly more sensible one.
+Optimization : given a distance to travel, how do you optimize spending time at the start to get going fast vs getting going quickly ?
+First part easy to iterate over every step , second part too big but easy to convert to maths.

+### Day 5: If You Give A Seed A Fertilizer

+I read part 1 and thought : uh-oh.
+And I was right.
+Basically a set of ranges, and you traverse through them, hopping from one to another, to try and end up on the smallest end value.
+Which is easy when you have a few points, but not when end up with over 4 billion numbers to check.

+Luckily my mate Craig explained how he did it, and that gave me an idea.

 ### Day 4: Scratchcards

 OK, here we go : part 1 deceptively simple, part 2 on of those [Orb](https://en.wikipedia.org/wiki/A_Huge_Ever_Growing_Pulsating_Brain_That_Rules_from_the_Centre_of_the_Ultraworld) -like problems which get a bit out of hand.
 Tribble-like, to choose another metaphor.
 Got stuck with concurrent modifications on the list and it's iterator but banged out a solution just in time.

 ### Day 3: Gear Ratios